-For detailed instructions on server installation, refer to the HP ProLiant DL380 Generation 3 Server User Guide and to the HP ProLiant DL380 Generation 3 Quick Setup Poster.
+For detailed instructions on server installation, refer to the HP ProLiant DL380 Generation 3 Server User Guide and to the HP ProLiant DL380 Generation 3 Server Quick Setup Poster.

-Connecting Cables

-This section discusses connecting and routing cables with different cable management solutions and different console management solutions.
+Connecting Cables This section discusses connecting and routing cables with different cable management solutions and different console management solutions.

-WARNING: To reduce the risk of electric shock or damage to the equipment:
+WARNING: To reduce the risk of serious personal injury, fire, or equipment damage: • Unplug the power cord from the system.

-- Unplug the power cord from the system. - Do not disable the power cord grounding plug.
-The grounding plug is an important safety feature. - Plug the power cord into a grounded (earthed) electric outlet that is easily accessible at all times. - Do not route the power cord where it can be walked on or pinched by items placed against it.
-Pay particular attention to the plug, electric outlet, and the point where the cord extends from the server.
+- Do not disable the power cord grounding plug.
+The grounding plug is an important safety feature. - Plug the power cord into a grounded (earthed) electric outlet that is easily accessible at all times. - Extend only one server at a time.
+A rack might become unstable if more than one server is fully extended for any reason.